 The first are directly related to results that reflect your long-term visions, while the latter are related to things you can control that will help you get there.

-For example, your outcome goal is to grow your client base by 100% in three years and the process goals for this include sending out a specific number of proposals every week, following up with potential clients daily and growing your social media channels.
+For example, your outcome goal is to grow your customer base by 100% in three years and the process goals for this include sending out a specific number of proposals every week, following up with potential customers daily and growing your social media channels.

 Simply saying “I want to increase profit” is too vague.
 To achieve your goals, you first need to make them specific enough to track and measure.

-These will include quantitative goals, such as get five new clients each month and qualitative goals, such as improve my work-life balance.
+These will include quantitative goals, such as get five new customers each month and qualitative goals, such as improve my work-life balance.

 One way of measuring qualitative goals is to use a scale.
 Rate your current work-life balance and then reassess this a month later after making relevant changes.